Manhattan’s Top Criminal Lawyer

 Under the laws in the State of New York, if you fail to return to court when you are requried to do so you can be charged with bail jumping.
 The crime does not occur until 30 days after the warrant is issued, therefore, it is important to get the warrant cleared during that time period so you avoid this additional charge.

 One important defense in these cases is the statute of limitations.
-For the felony charge of bail jumping, the statute of limitations is five years.
+For the felony charge of bail jumping in New York City, the statute of limitations is five years.
 This means that the prosecutor is generally required to prosecute the case by seeking an indictment for bail jumping within that five year period.
-Contact a criminal defense attorney at Greco Neyland, PC to find out more about whether the statute of limitations might apply to your bail jumping charges in New York County for Manhattan.

 Additional Resources

-– Visit the website of the City of New York to learn more about arrest warrants issued by the New York City Police Department (NYPD) as recorded by the County Clerk’s office of arrest.
+Warrant in New York– Visit the website of the City of New York to learn more about arrest warrants issued by the New York City Police Department (NYPD) as recorded by the County Clerk’s office of arrest.

-– Visit the clerk’s office for the County of New York in Manhattan to find information about outstanding arrest warrants.
+Warrant Information from the County Clerk– Visit the clerk’s office for the County of New York to find information about outstanding arrest warrants.

 Borough of Manhattan